An Experience You Do Not Want to Miss!

 Q. How far in advance do I need to reserve a property?

 A. Most of the year 1 to 3 days is sufficient.
-However, some of our premier lakes (3 to 5 lakes) in March and April weekends can be booked 30 days in advance.
+However, some of our premier lakes, in March and April weekends, can be booked 30 or even 60 days in advance.

 Q. May I bring a guest?
 If so, is there an additional charge?